software-tools-books/js4ds/_en/capstone.md

 ```
 {: title="src/capstone/back/app.js"}

-- When the button clicked:
+When the button is clicked,
-  - Send a request for JSON data to the appropriate URL
+we send a request for JSON data to the appropriate URL
-  - Record the result in the application's state
+and record the result in the application's state.
-- React will notice the state change and call `render` for us
+React will notice the state change and call `render` for us.
-  - More precisely, the browser will call the first `then` callback when the response arrives...
+More precisely,
-  - ...and the second `then` callback when the data has been converted to JSON
+the browser will call the first `then` callback when the response arrives,
-- FIXME: convert this code to `async`/`await`
+and the second `then` callback when the data has been converted to JSON.

 ```js
   onNewRange = () => {